ISAITB/docs-tdl/source/constructs/index.rst

     @append, no, Used if the ``to`` variable is a ``list`` to append the result to.
 Can be "true" or "false".
     @asTemplate, no, Whether or not the result will be considered as a :ref:`template for placeholder replacement <test-case-expressions-template-files>`.
 By default this is "false".
-    @lang, no, The :ref:`expression language prefix <test-case-namespaces-languages>` to use to evaluate the contained :ref:`expression <test-case-expressions>`.
+    @lang, no, Not used currently (and defaulting to XPath as the built-in :ref:`expression language <test-case-expressions>`).
     @source, no, A variable reference to identify a source ``object`` variable upon which the expression should be evaluated.
     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is "false").
 See also :ref:`tdl-steps-common-stoponerror`.
     @to, yes, The target variable to assign the result of the expression to.